Ugochukwuodinaka/Maternal-Health-Risk-Analysis/README.md

 4. Made sure that all the columns are of the right column types.

 **Raw Data**
-- Below a screenshot of a part of the raw data in .csv file format.
+- Below is a screenshot of a part of the raw data in .csv file format.

 Raw Data  Screenshot                                                          |
 :----------------------------------------------------------------------------:|